ivan-magda/wwdc26-notes/README.md

 # WWDC26 session notes

-Notes on 100+ sessions of WWDC 2026 (June 8–10, more to come).
+Notes on 100+ sessions of WWDC 2026 (June 8–12).
 One folder per session: Apple's full transcript, the session metadata, the code from the session's Code tab, and an LLM-written digest that condenses them into a few minutes of reading.

 Start with a session's `digest.md`; open `transcript.md` when you need the speaker's exact wording.